-Before that, I was an inhouse public sector consultant and Tech4Germany product fellow prototyping a chatbot and simultaneously proving the administration with an easy to use chatbot-checklist together with my team.
+Before that, I was a public sector consultant.
+My journey in government started as Tech4Germany product fellow prototyping a chatbot and simultaneously providing the administration with an easy to use chatbot-checklist together with my team.

-Originally, I am from a small village in the southern part of Germany - but since then I have been living, studying, and working in the US, several German cities, and Estonia.
+Originally, I am from a small village in the southern part of Germany - but since then, I have been living, studying, and working in the US, several German cities, and Estonia.

 And in case you wondered - beliebig is a random joke that was not intended by my parents, although I find it quite handy.
-To get it you must understand German (Hint).
+To get it, you must understand German (Hint).